dhable/bullhorn/README.md

 }
 ```

-The org parameter is the GUID of the users organization from the DB.
-We need
-this in order to determine the plan (e.g. paid or not) for the user and settings
-that might be applicable to all.

 The to parameter is an array of recipient.
 Each recipient is an object literal that
 can contain two properties - type and id.
 Type is a hint to bullhorn which data source
 it should use to look up the id with.
 The id is the primary identifier for the recipient.
 Valid types include: user, org, email, or sms.
 In all cases, you should try to address
-recipients using the user or org id instead of a raw SMS number of email address.
+recipients using the user or org id instead of a raw SMS number of email address. currently
+supported types are user, email, sms and web.
+Org support is currently not planned.

 The msg parameter is the details of the notification that is being sent.
 Different
 drains can shorten or format the message as appropriate for their use.